• Phed Mark London: A Spicy Thai Pop-Up Experience

 Vibes and service – 6.9/10

-THE DIFFERENCE BETWEEN A CREPE AND A PANCAKE comes down to the recipe, giving it that texture.Typically, a crêpe is just a thin pancake, is it not?
-A European culinary delight: shunning air bubbles, bounce, fluff, plate piled pancake aesthetic.
+THE DIFFERENCE BETWEEN CRÊPES AND PANCAKES comes down to the recipe, giving it that texture.Typically, a crêpe is just a thin pancake, is it not?
+A European culinary delight: shunning air bubbles, bounce, piled for plating pancake aesthetic.
 Thin means, also, there’s no Japanese jiggle.

 Calling it a pancake in and of itself suggests heft.
 Pre-Lent Shrove Tuesday in Britain sees a thinner version of the American pancake get made.
 Are we snobbishly upholding the stereotype that most Europeans are thin or meagre?
 It’s the day to indulge after all.
 The French Diet has entered the chat…